 March 11, 2009 | Tips from Travellers >

-Find more information about Smithers - Skiing & Snowboarding
+Find more information about Fort St. James - Skiing & Snowboarding

 Inspired by a North America-wide Burton contest that encouraged growth and participation in women’s snowboarding, seven friends and I embarked on a six-mountain, seven-day snowboarding tour of northern BC in February 2009.
-The fifth hill we hit was Hudson Bay Mountain in Smithers.
+The third mountain we hit was Murray Ridge near Fort St. James.

 We arrived in 'the Fort' (Fort St. James) a little later than anticipated but were still given a warm welcome from Dan, Izzy, Amy, Jude and Skye at Murray Ridge - a FAST hill in northern BC that has perhaps the best groomed runs we've ever seen.